code0-tech/discord-bot/README.md

 - http-config.json: Specifically used for our server.
 - unused-temp.js: Stores unused code snippets for potential future use.
 - .gitignore: A mysterious file that even hides from itself.

+If you'd like to set up this bot for testing purposes, please contact me at [DC:nixkuchen].
+I can provide you with a template to get started.

+## None Discord Bot files?

+In `./data/_app/*` are files that are just to setup the Discord server

 ## Versions